kkmhogen/KBeaconDemo_Ios/README.md

 * refPower1Meters: the rx power at 1 meters

 * advConnectable: is beacon advertisement can be connectable.
 **Warning:**
-   if the app set the KBeacon to un-connectable, the app can not connect to it again if it does not has button.
-If the device has button, the device can enter connect-able advertisement for 60 seconds when click on the button
+   If the KBeacon was set to un-connectable, the app can not connect to it again.
+If the device has button, the device can re-enter connectable advertisement for 60 seconds when single click on the button

 * password: device password, the password length must >= 8 character and <= 16 character.
  **Warning:**